d-lewis9442/communityGarage/README.md

 ### **_Future Updates_**

 - [ ] Deploy project
-- [ ] Allow users to add images to vehicles
+- [ ] Allow users to add new Garages
+- [ ] Create a search function

 ---